Skip to content

 worker-8-9 #8, #9

-2. Services / Queues and Their Responsibilities and Scaling Recommendations
+2. Services / Queues, Their Responsibilities, and Scaling Recommendations

-Generally, scaling DataFlux Func only requires increasing the number of replicas of the corresponding services.
-Therefore, users should first understand their actual business situation to scale accordingly.
+Generally, scaling DataFlux Func only requires increasing the replica count of the corresponding services.
+Therefore, users should first understand their actual business situation to scale targeted.

 The complete services, queues, their responsibilities, and scaling recommendations are as follows: